-Archaeologist Ian Smith tells the story of adaptation, learned to inhabit the same country.
+Archaeologist Ian Smith tells the story of adaptation, change and continuity as two vastly different cultures learned to inhabit the same country.
 From the scant physical signs of first contact to the wealth of detail about daily life in established settlements, archaeological evidence amplifies the historical narrative.

 Glimpses of a world in the midst of turbulent change abound in this richly illustrated book.
 As the visual narrative makes clear, archaeology brings history into the present, making the past visible in the landscape around us and enabling an understanding of complex histories in the places we inhabit.

 - Chapter 1: A Māori World

 - Chapter 5: Dispersal and Diversification

 'The largely forgotten history of how early Pākehā mixed with Māori', Sally Blundell, Noted, 9 January 2020 (first published in the 21 December 2019 issue of the New Zealand Listener).

 'Not one iota of evidence', Ian Smith, E-Tangata, 24 November 2019 (book extract).